 Collaborate has been built with enhanced accessibility features including support for JAWS, VoiceOver, Live Closed Captioning, Keyboard Navigation and Screen readers.
 For more information on these features, see the following information:

-Screen reader support - Blackboard recommends using Firefox on Windows or VoiceOver through
+Screen reader support - Blackboard recommends using Firefox on Windows or VoiceOver through Safari

 on a Mac

 Supported file types for uploaded documents include: .ppt, .pptx, .pdf and supported image files include: .gif, .jpeg, .png.
 It is recommended that you upload PowerPoint / PDF files rather than share your screen as this requires less

 bandwidth for all participants and increases the accessibility of the content

 The following video provides an overview of these sharing tools:

-Equipment, software and telephone dialling
+Software, equipment, teaching spaces and telephone dialling

 For modern browsers, Collaborate does not require the installation of additional software or plugins.
 Flinders recommends using Google Chrome (latest available version) and Google Chrome version 54+ is required to utilise the application sharing

 and break-out room features.

 Video / webcam: When using Google Chrome, Collaborate is able to transmit up to five video and audio (webcam and microphone) streams.
-Although more microphones and webcams can be enabled, Collaborate prioritises the top five based on who
+Although more microphones and webcams can be enabled, Collaborate prioritises the top five based on who is currently

-is currently speaking.
+speaking.
 There may be a slight delay while Collaborate re-enables a microphone / webcam for a participant that Collaborate has previously muted.

 Audio: It is recommended that any user who is speaking uses a headset with microphone or uses the teleconference number to reduce the occurrence